Kushal-Chandar/windows-setup/readme.md

 ## End of setup

-- Add MSYS2 to path. (if you have installed MSYS2)
+- Add MSYS2 to path. (if installed)
+- Add Neovim to path. (if installed)
 - Restart your pc.
 - Continue setup from .dotfiles repository (additional step for me)